-Anaconda Mining Inc. (individually, or collectively with its subsidiaries, as applicable, "Anaconda Mining" or the "Company") is a gold mining, development and exploration company, with operations in Atlantic Canada.
-The Company operates the Point Rousse Project located in the Baie Verte Mining District in Newfoundland, Canada, included the Pine Cove open pit mine, the fully-permitted Pine Cove Mill and tailings facility and a new gold discovery referred to as Argyle.
-Anaconda is also advancing the recently acquired Goldboro Project in Nova Scotia.
+Anaconda Mining Inc. (individually, or collectively with its subsidiaries, as applicable, "Anaconda" or the "Company") is a gold mining, development, and exploration company, with operations in Atlantic Canada.
+The Company operates the Point Rousse Project located in the Baie Verte Mining District in Newfoundland, Canada, including the Pine Cove open pit mine, the Stog'er Tight deposit, the Argyle deposit, and the fully-permitted Pine Cove Mill and tailings facility.
+Anaconda is also advancing the Goldboro Project in Nova Scotia.